Stellar feedback drives the baryon deficiency in low-mass galaxies

 \subsection{Introduction}

-Star-forming galaxies undergo intense baryon processes within their interiors, interacting with the surrounding environments during their lifetimes.
-These processes include gas accretion from the surrounding environments~\cite{vandeVoort11}, gas cooling and collapse due to gravitational instability~\cite{Thompson16}, gas consumption during star formation, and stellar feedback in the form of stellar winds and supernova explosions, driving outflows in galactic scale~\cite{Veilleux05, Veilleux20, Thompson24}.
-In numerical simulations of galaxy formation and evolution, gas ejection launched by stellar feedback is introduced to explain the low baryon retention fraction in galaxies~\cite{Behroozi10, Moster13, Puchwein13, Vogelsberger20}.
-However, hindered by the limited information about the multi-phase baryon processes from observations, no clear evidence has justified the connection between the baryon deficiency in galaxies and the feedback processes.
-In the meantime, the physical mechanisms of feedback processes, which are interpreted quite differently in various suits of simulations~\cite{Hopkins14,Hopkins18,Schaye15,Vogelsberger14,Nelson15}.
+Star-forming galaxies undergo intense baryonic processes within their interiors, interacting with their surrounding environments during their lifetimes.
+These processes include gas accretion onto DMHs and galaxies~\cite{vandeVoort11}, gas cooling and collapse due to gravitational instability~\cite{Thompson16}, gas consumption during star formation, and stellar feedback in the form of stellar winds and supernova explosions, driving outflows in galactic scale~\cite{Veilleux05, Veilleux20, Thompson24}.
+In numerical simulations of galaxy formation and evolution, gas ejection launched by stellar feedback is introduced to explain the low baryon retention fraction in low-mass galaxies~\cite{Behroozi10, Moster13, Puchwein13, Vogelsberger20}.
+However, hindered by the limited information of the multi-phase baryonic matter from observations, no clear evidence has justified the connection between the baryon deficiency in galaxies and the feedback processes.
+In the meantime, the physical mechanisms of feedback processes are interpreted quite differently in various suits of simulations~\cite{Hopkins14,Hopkins18,Schaye15,Vogelsberger14,Nelson15}.
 The critical observational evidence is of urgent need, potentially challenging the theory of galaxy evolution.

-In this work, we meticulously study the cool outflows in star-forming galaxies through utilizing tremendous amount of galaxy spectra from the early data release of Dark Energy Spectroscopic Instrument~\cite{DESIedr} (DESI EDR).
-Through spectral stacking analysis, we derive statistically robust composite galaxy spectra for galaxies of different stellar masses ($M_*$) and star-formation rates ($\rm SFR$).
+In this work, we study the cool outflows in star-forming galaxies through utilizing tremendous amount of galaxy spectra from the early data release of Dark Energy Spectroscopic Instrument~\cite{DESIedr} (DESI EDR).
+In the so-called ``down-the-barrel'' methodology, the foreground medium imprints absorption features on the galaxy spectrum, enabling its kinematics to be investigated via the Doppler effect.
+Through spectral stacking analysis, we derive statistically robust composite spectra for galaxies of different stellar masses ($M_*$) and star-formation rates ($\rm SFR$).
 We find cool outflows prevalent in star-forming galaxies in the form of blueshifted absorption line of singly ionized magnesium (Mg\,\textsc{ii}).
-Through combined analysis of Mg\,\textsc{ii} absorption in the CGM surrounding those galaxies using background QSOs, we for the first time provide observational evidence that stellar feedback drives strong enough outflows to cause the baryon deficiency in low-mass galaxies.
+Through combined analysis of Mg\,\textsc{ii} absorption in the CGM surrounding those galaxies using background quasars (QSOs), we provide robust observational evidence, based on an unprecedented dataset, that stellar feedback drives sufficiently strong outflows to account for the baryon deficiency in low-mass galaxies.